BrownieO/Conlang-notes/Vocabulary/Math/sets.md

-# Sets - Upseon
+# Set theory
-Sets are collections of elements.
+Sets, "upseon", are collections of elements.
 Their members are named "ambreon".

 Sets have the following relationships:
 - subset = inhabestir